IT outsourcing - advantages and disadvantages

 Outsourcing models

-There are various models and methods of classifying IT outsourcing – the advantages and disadvantages also result from their appropriate adaptation to the organization.
-However, the choice of the right solution always depends on the individual needs of a given company: the type and number of processes it wants to delegate, its human and material resources, and the goals it wants to achieve in this way.
+There are various models and methods of classifying IT outsourcing—the advantages and disadvantages also result from their appropriate adaptation to the organization.
+However, the choice of the right solution always depends on a given company’s individual needs: the type and number of processes it wants to delegate, its human and material resources, and the goals it wants to achieve in this way.

 IT outsourcing can be divided into full and selective outsourcing.
-In the first case, the entire IT infrastructure and its support are transferred to the outsourcer’s headquarters.
+In the first case, the IT infrastructure and its support are transferred to the outsourcer’s headquarters.
 In the second (most common) process, specific processes are selected for outsourcing.
-Usually, these are not key tasks for the functioning and development of the company, but those that are performed internally require a lot of time and resources, and can easily be performed by someone else.
+Usually, these are not key tasks for the company’s functioning and development, but those that are performed internally require a lot of time and resources and can easily be performed by someone else.

 The second way of classification is the division into employee outsourcing and body leasing.
 In the first case, outsourcing builds the client’s team at its headquarters.
-In the second, the company hires specialists with specific competencies from outsourcing to cooperate on a specific project.
+Second, the company hires specialists with specific competencies, from outsourcing to project cooperation.
 Thanks to this solution, the organization does not have to carry out costly recruitment and then terminate the contract with the employee after the end of the project.
 In this way, it also reduces the risk of employing a person with mismatched competencies, which is often the case in companies with less technological experience.
-All formalities remain then on the side of the posting company, and employment in this model gives great flexibility.
+All formalities remain then on the side of the posting company, and employment in this model gives excellent flexibility.

-In the case of outsourcing, the location of the company’s headquarters is also important.
+The location of the company’s headquarters is also essential in outsourcing.
 This is how we distinguish between nearshoring and offshoring.
-Nearshoring consists in delegating tasks to a place relatively close to the client’s seat (e.g. another European country).
+Nearshoring consists of delegating tasks to a place relatively close to the client’s seat (e.g., another European country).
 In the case of offshoring, the outsourcer’s headquarters are usually located in a remote place, such as India or the Philippines.
-This type of activity allows companies to make significant savings, although the geographical and language barrier carries some risks.
+This activity allows companies to save significantly, although the geographical and language barrier carries some risks.

-If you are not sure which outsourcing model is right for you, you can contact us.
+If you are unsure which outsourcing model is right for you, contact us.
 As an experienced outsourcing company, we will analyze your needs and help you choose the right solutions.

 How much does IT outsourcing cost?

-It is difficult to determine how much IT outsourcing costs – the advantages and disadvantages also apply to costs and the ways of determining them.
+It is difficult to determine the cost of IT outsourcing—the advantages and disadvantages also apply to costs and how to choose them.
 They depend on many factors, such as the selected model and scope of cooperation, type of service, equipment needed for its implementation, and the number of employees.
 Typically, hourly or part-time billing is used.
-Sometimes specific tasks and services are also priced.
-All financial and technical arrangements are then written down in the form of an SLA (Service Level Agreement).
+Sometimes, specific tasks and services are also priced.
+All financial and technical arrangements are then written down as an SLA (Service Level Agreement).

-However, it must not be forgotten that the most common reason for outsourcing is cost optimization.
-Typically, delegating tasks is much cheaper than conducting recruitment, purchasing hardware and software, and organizing training for employees on your own.
+However, it must not be forgotten that cost optimisation is the most common reason for outsourcing.
+Typically, delegating tasks is much cheaper than recruiting, purchasing hardware and software, and organizing employee training independently.
 Hiring a team involves more than just payroll costs.
-It is also the need to provide a place and tools for work, a company phone, a laptop, pay-related allowances, and the organization of replacement in the event of the temporary absence of an employee.
-Moreover, both the skills of team members and the IT infrastructure require constant updating and continuous improvement of efficiency, which usually consumes a significant part of the budget.
+It is also necessary to provide a place and tools for work, a company phone, a laptop, pay-related allowances, and the organization of replacement in the event of an employee’s temporary absence.
+Moreover, team members’ skills and the IT infrastructure require constant updating and continuous improvement of efficiency, which usually consumes a significant part of the budget.

-Building an in-house IT team is therefore very costly, requires a lot of competence, and thus – also risky.
-Companies offering IT outsourcing already have the necessary experience in recruiting, running, and optimizing processes, and have built solid business relationships with technology partners.
+Building an in-house IT team is, therefore, very costly, requires a lot of competence, and thus – is also risky.
+Companies offering IT outsourcing already have the necessary experience in recruiting, running, and optimizing processes and have built solid business relationships with technology partners.
 Often, after careful calculation, it turns out that you can get much better results thanks to outsourcing.
-Tasks are then performed faster, cheaper, and more efficiently, and the risk associated with unsuccessful recruitment or the purchase of the wrong equipment is reduced to a minimum.
+Tasks are then performed faster, cheaper, and more efficiently, and the risk associated with unsuccessful recruitment or purchasing the wrong equipment is reduced to a minimum.

-However, for IT outsourcing to work efficiently and bring measurable benefits, it is important to carefully select a partner.
-It should specialize in a particular range of services or industries in which you operate.
-If you still have not decided to cooperate with a specific outsourcer, please contact us.
-We will help you analyze your needs, and suggest which outsourcing model you should choose and what type of company to cooperate with.
+However, for IT outsourcing to work efficiently and bring measurable benefits, it is crucial to select a partner carefully.
+It should specialize in a particular range of services or industries you operate.
+If you still have not decided to cooperate with a specific outsourcer, please get in touch with us.
+We will help you analyze your needs and suggest which outsourcing model to choose and which company to cooperate with.

-The above article “IT Outsourcing – advantages and disadvantages” does not fully cover the subject, but we believe that it gave you an idea of how to prepare well for using this service in your organization.
+The above article, “IT Outsourcing—advantages and disadvantages,” does not fully cover the subject, but we believe it gave you an idea of how to prepare well for using this service in your organization.

 Do you still hesitate if the build-operate-transfer service is suitable for your company?

-Write to me Katarzyna Bodziony (sales@infolet.pl) – I’ll help you make the best decision for your business!
+Write to Katarzyna Bodziony (sales@infolet.pl).
+I’ll help you make the best decision for your business!

 Awards & Organizations